dicekillsyou161/ebird_checklist_media/README.md

 ```
 /top USER8940126
-/top ML662698120          (any asset by that person — resolves the photographer)
+/top ML662698120          (any asset by that person; resolves the photographer)
 /top -cc USER8940126 count:5
 ```

-Identify the user by their `USER…` ID (click any photographer name on media.ebird.org — it's the `userId=` in the URL), bare digits, or one of their asset links. eBird *profile* URLs can't be used: those pages sit behind a sign-in.
+Identify the user by their `USER…` ID (click any photographer name on media.ebird.org; it's the `userId=` in the URL), bare digits, or one of their asset links. eBird *profile* URLs can't be used: those pages sit behind a sign-in.